Reach-Robotics/reach_robotics_sdk/.docsrc/source/index.rst

 =======================================================================

-The `Reach Robotics SDK <https://github.com/Reach-Robotics/reach_robotics_sdk.git/>`_ provides the implimentation of the `Reach System Protocol <https://github.com/Reach-Robotics/reach_robotics_sdk/tree/master/Reach%20System%20-%20Communication%20Protocol.pdf>`_ in Python and C as well as a ROS 2 communication bridge.
-Additonally, the SDK provides some basic examples of how to use the Reach System Protocol to communicate with the Reach Robotics hardware over serial and UDP connections.
+The `Reach Robotics SDK <https://github.com/Reach-Robotics/reach_robotics_sdk.git/>`_ provides the implementation of the `Reach System Protocol <https://github.com/Reach-Robotics/reach_robotics_sdk/tree/master/Reach%20System%20-%20Communication%20Protocol.pdf>`_ in Python and C, as well as a ROS 2 communication bridge.
+Additionally, the SDK provides some basic examples of how to use the Reach System Protocol to communicate with the Reach Robotics hardware over serial and UDP connections.
 Follow the instructions to :ref:`Get Started<getting_started>`.